Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 ## Step 8 - Submitting the exercise

-- Open a pull request with the name `Packaged code for PyPI by <your-GitLab-username>` from your branch to the `main` branch of the exercise repository.
+- Open a pull request with the name `Packaged code for PyPI by <your-GitLab-username>` from your fork to the `main` branch of the exercise repository.